Primula rubicunda photographs

 Distribution: Tibet, China.

-Collected on the Nambu La, Tibet at 4400m.
+Originally collected on the Nambu La, Tibet at 4400m.
 It is compared with P. annulata and P. stirtoniana but is distinguished from the former by a well-developed scape and from the later by much larger flowers.
 All three species have similar foliage.
 This species is efarinose, leaves obovate to spathulate, dentate at the margin, covered with potentially farinose glands on both sides.
-Scape is 1-2 cm. covered with potentially farinose glands and with a single pinkish red flower, 1.5cm in diameter and with obovate, bilobulate lobes.
-If you have an image of this species, please contact the webmaster. 如果你有这个物种的图像,请与网站管理员联系。
+Scape is 1-2 cm. covered with potentially farinose glands, two small linear bracts and with a solitary pinkish red, annulate, heteromorphic flower, 1.5cm in diameter and with obovate, bilobulate lobes.

 Powered by The Turning Gate (TTG).